4.71 from 55 reviews

 (For the full recipe, scroll down to the recipe card below)

-1. Preheat oven to 350°F and spray 6 count muffin tin with cooking spray or you can also use silicone baking cups if you have them!
+1. Preheat the oven to 350°F and spray a 12-count muffin tin with cooking spray.
+You can also use silicone baking cups if you have them!

-3. In a medium bowl, mix the warm quinoa with the cheese to melt the cheese.
-Add the eggs , garlic, salt and spinach.
+3. In a medium bowl, mix the warm quinoa with the cheese to melt it.
+Add the eggs, garlic, salt, and spinach.
 Stir well to combine.

 4. Spoon the mixture into the muffin tins (I use a 1/2 cup measuring cup for this part so each muffin is the same size).
 Bake for ~20 minutes.